Internet outages briefly disrupt access to websites, apps

 The Hong Kong Stock Exchange said in a post on Twitter Thursday afternoon Hong Kong time that its site was facing technical issues and that it was investigating.
 It said in another post 17 minutes later that its websites were back to normal.

-Internet monitoring websites including ThousandEyes, Downdetector.com and fing.com showed dozens of disruptions, including to U.S.-based airlines.
+Internet monitoring websites including ThousandEyes, Downdetector.com and fing.com showed dozens of disruptions, including to the four largest U.S. airlines.

 Many of the outages were reported by people in Australia trying to do banking, book flights and access postal services.